-As a Realtor who specializes in historic homes in the nation’s capital, The Best Address® Group is often asked by their clients to show them properties with “old world charm.”
+As a team that specializes in historic homes in the nation’s capital, The Best Address® Group is often asked by their clients to show them properties with “old world charm.”
 A good place to start learning more about such properties is “Best Addresses: A Century of Washington’s Distinguished Apartment Houses” (Smithsonian Institution, 1988).

 In this book, author James M. Goode profiled the most architecturally significant apartment buildings in Washington, DC.
 These have come to be known as the “Best Address” buildings.

 Many are often surprised to learn exactly which buildings were included in the book.
 That’s because they range from Victorians of the 1880s to “modern” apartment houses constructed more than a century later.